openid/connect/openid-4-verifiable-presentations/openid-4-verifiable-presentations-1_0.md

 Deployments can use any pre-existing OAuth grant type and response type in conjunction with this specifications to support those scenarios in the context of different deployment architectures.
 This specification also introduces a new OAuth response mode to support cross device scenarios initiated by the verifier (see {#response_mode_post}).

-Wallets can determine if it is possible to trust the Verifier or not by the Verifier including a new property `trust_methods_supported` in its metadata and in the request message.

 # Request {#vp_token_request}

 The parameters comprising a request for verifiable presentations are given in the following: